 Reference: Paggers L, Mesotten D, Stragier H. Glucagon-like peptide-1 receptor agonists in peri-operative care: Dispelling myths and unveiling insights with essential considerations for anaesthesiologists.
 Eur J Anaesthesiol.
 2025;42(2):140-151.

-For more information on GLP-1 agonists, check out Anesthesia Updates on the NYSORA Anesthesia Assistant App.
+For more information on GLP-1 agonists, check out Anesthesia Updates on the NYSORA Anesthesia Manual App.

 Get access to step-by-step management algorithms, the latest research, and peer-reviewed insights—all in one place.
 Download the app today and experience the future of anesthesia education and decision-making.